-There’s lots of towers, slides, bridges, and also a few different things that you don’t often see in play parks.
+There are lots of towers, slides, bridges, and also a few different things that you don’t often see in play parks.

-Not all equipment is suitable for all ages, so Longleat have labelled items with different animals.
+Not all equipment is suitable for all ages, so Longleat has labelled items with different animals.
 You may need to tell your child that they can only go on things that have a ‘monkey’ sign for example.

 Don’t underestimate the size of this place.
 It’s a massive area enclosed by a large wooden wall – about the size of a real walled castle.

 This was a new ‘Steve Backshall‘ activity, based on the great Deadly 60 programmes, but probably for copyright/licensing reasons, they’ve slightly modified the logo (the 6 has been changed in the skull), and just called it ‘Deadly’….but branding aside, this is an interactive Deadly 60 game.
 Deadly 60 has been great at getting kids interested in the wildlife, so good to see it here.